 Iwase Cosfa complies with the minimum wage system stipulated under the Minimum Wage Act and pays wages above the legal minimum.
-In other countries where we do business, we also manage minimum wages and working hours, pay living wages, and monitor them regularly in accordance with local labor legislation.
+Using the living wage database provided by the Wage Indicator Foundation. we ensure that we meet the living wage standards in every countries where we do business.
+We also manage minimum wages and working hours, pay living wages, and monitor them regularly in accordance with local labor laws and regulations.
 In addition to the various allowances, we have established retirement regulations and a definite contribution pension system to support employees' post-retirement lives.